robmoffat/markdown-cv/src/rob-moffat-tech-lead.md

 ### [Pure4J](https://github.com/pure4j/pure4j)

 I’ve been working recently in **Clojure**, and interested in **pure functional programming** as ways of improving throughput and program correctness.
 But asking developers in finance to learn Haskell, say, would be crazy: everyone already knows Java, it’s our *lingua franca*.
-Pure4J is a Java code analysis tool for ensuring functional purity within a codebase, giving you the advantages of this style of programming without having to learn a new language.
+Pure4J is an experimental Java code analysis tool for ensuring functional purity within a codebase, giving you the advantages of this style of programming without having to learn a new language.
 Pure4J comes with the immutable, persistent collections from **Clojure**, adapted to use generics and normal Java idioms.

 [/block]